Nessvah/NFTcard/README.md

 ### Continued development

-Need to continue to practice the basics for html and css specially about positioning and layouts.
+Need to continue to practice the basics for html and css especially about positioning and layouts.

 ## Author